-- It is the responsibility of the teacher to identify students struggling and implement early interventions before retention is considered.
-Tutoring programs before or after school, flexible grouping, and/or a well-developed action plan must be in place. - The teacher's position regarding retention will be communicated to the parent or guardian in a regularly scheduled conference.
-If a conference is not possible, communication will be by phone or certified mail. - The District is committed to working in partnership with parents and guardians on retention recommendations and requests. - Summer school sessions are available through the West Allegheny Virtual Academy.
+A student will be required to attend summer school and earn a passing grade or be retained if he/she fails English Language Arts, Mathematics, or Science and Social Studies.
+Summer school sessions are available through the West Allegheny Virtual Academy.
 Parents may choose to have required course work completed at their expense in an approved, non-district sponsored program.
-Prior to enrolling in a

-- non-district sponsored program for credit/course recovery, please seek approval of courses from the WAMS Guidance Office. - Retention of students in the West Allegheny School District will be determined by the professional staff. - Students who have already failed one year will be re-evaluated by the school principal in terms of maturation, his/her reading and math scores, his/her potential abilities and other pertinent factors that may result in a social promotion.
+Prior to enrolling in a non-district sponsored program for credit/course recovery, please seek approval of courses from the WAMS Guidance Office.
+Students who have already failed one year will be re-evaluated by the school principal in terms of maturation, his/her reading and math scores, his/her potential abilities and other pertinent factors that may result in a social promotion.